leakko/my-portfolio-CAA/README.md

                 </li>
                 <li>
                    Now we select every form controller except the checkbox, and the make then take up the whole form width.
-                   The we move each one upwards so the form is placed just behind its label, creating the <i>placeholder</i> effect.
+                   Then we move each one upwards so the form is placed just behind its label, creating the <i>placeholder</i> effect.
     <pre>
         <code>
             input:not(input[type="checkbox"]),